lenguyenthedat/lenguyenthedat.github.io/_posts/2015-11-15-minimal-data-science-4.md

 {% endhighlight %}

 ![image](http://i.imgur.com/x118QjQ.png)
-*Full set of feature importances as provided by XGBoost*
+*Full set of original feature (with name censored) importances as provided by XGBoost*
 <br><br>
-Below are the list of feature engineering tasks have been done for the data set:
+Below is the list of feature engineering tasks that were done for the data set:

 - Combining `promotion` and `gender`: